 President & CEO

-Bo Ryall is President and CEO of the Arkansas Hospital Association.
+Bo Ryall is president and CEO of the Arkansas Hospital Association.
 He has been with the Association since 2005 and was named president in 2010.
 He holds a bachelor’s degree from the University of Arkansas at Fayetteville and a master’s degree in public administration from the University of Arkansas at Little Rock.
 Bo also served as the chief lobbyist on the state level for Arkansas hospitals and was previously executive director of the HomeCare Association of Arkansas.
-He currently serves as the chairman of the Health Care Providers Forum and is a past-president of the Arkansas Society of Association Executives.
+He currently serves as the chairman of the Health Care Providers Forum, is a member of the Health Care Industry Council of the Federal Reserve Bank of St. Louis, is an Arkansas Regional Organ Recovery Agency board member, and is a past-president of the Arkansas Society of Association Executives.

 (photo by Jason Burt)

 Paul Cunningham, executive vice president, came to the AHA in 1980.
 His primary focus is upon federal relations, data, research, communications, and public education.
 He earned both a BSBA and a master’s degree in public administration from the University of Arkansas.